-- To identify pupils with SEN/disability as early and thoroughly as possible using a variety of measures and in consultation with appropriate personnel. - 2.
-To ensure full entitlement and access for pupils with SEN/disability to high quality education within a broad, balanced, relevant, and differentiated curriculum so they can reach their full potential and enhance their self esteem. - 3.
-To ensure that all pupils with SEN/disability feel valued. - To offer curricular, pastoral, and extra-curricular experience and opportunities which allow pupils to develop their knowledge, understanding and skills so ensuring progress, promoting success and self-confidence. - 5.
+- 1. To identify pupils with SEN/disability as early as possible using a variety of measures and in consultation with appropriate personnel. - 2.
+To ensure full entitlement and access for pupils with SEN/disability to high quality education within a broad, balanced, relevant, and differentiated curriculum. - 3.
+To ensure that all pupils with SEN/disability feel valued, have a positive self-image and have a sense of belonging. - 4.
+To offer curricular, pastoral, and extra-curricular opportunities that allow pupils to develop their knowledge, understanding and skills so ensuring progress, promoting success and self-confidence. - 5.
 To offer a broad curriculum which will promote intellectual, emotional, social, and physical progress in order that pupils can develop as valuable members of society both now and in the future. - 6.
 To encourage parental partnerships in all aspects of SEN provision. - 7.
-To consider the views of the child when planning and implementing SEN provision taking into account their age and capacity. - To support children in participating in making decisions in all aspects of their learning. - 9.
+To consider the views of the child when planning and implementing SEN provision taking into account their age and capacity. - 8.
+To support children in participating in making decisions in all aspects of their learning. - 9.
 To strive for close co-operation between all services and agencies concerned to achieve an effective multi-disciplinary approach to meeting SEN. - 10.
-To educate pupils with SEN/disability, wherever possible, alongside their peers. - 11.
+To educate pupils with SEN, wherever possible, alongside their peers. - 11.
 To develop a recording system so that each pupil's performance can be monitored and reviewed appropriately. - 12.
-To encourage and/or maintain the interest of pupils with SEN in their education.

-- 13. To encourage a range of teaching strategies that accommodate different learning styles and promote effective learning. - 14.
-To create a caring and supportive environment in which our pupils can contribute to the planned provision in relation to their individual learning needs. - 15.
-To meet the needs of all pupils who have SEN/disability by offering appropriate forms of educational provision and the most efficient use of available resources. - To promote collaboration amongst teachers in the implementation of our SEN policy. - 17.
-To work closely with EA services and other outside agencies as appropriate to support each pupil with SEN.
+To encourage and/or maintain the interest of pupils with SEN in their education. - 13.
+To encourage a range of teaching strategies that accommodate different learning styles and promote effective learning. - 14.
+To create a caring and supportive environment in which pupils can contribute to the planned provision in relation to their individual learning needs. - 15.
+To meet the needs of all pupils who have SEN by offering appropriate forms of educational provision and the most efficient use of available resources. - 16.
+To promote collaboration amongst teachers in the implementation of the SEN policy. - 17.To work closely with EA services and other outside agencies as appropriate to support each pupil with SEN.